aws-samples/aws-appsync-calorie-tracker-workshop/2_LOAD_DATA/README.md

 ==>80
 ```

-In case the count is not 80, please make sure `Step 3` under 1.4 is executed correctly.
+> IMPORTANT: In case the count is not 80, please make sure `Step 3` under 1.4 is executed correctly.

 Query 2: Returns the list of users whose BMI < 24